 In a logical network, you can provide static IP addressing by creating static IP address pools for the logical network.
 Dynamic Host Configuration Protocol (DHCP) is also an option.

-plan logical networks, network sites, and IP address pools in VMM by doing the following :
+Plan your logical networks, network sites, and IP address pools

 VM networks for VLAN configuration